lijinbio/cellqc/README.md

 1. samples

-This is a sample file (e.g., `samples.txt`) that defines sample ID and its Cell Ranger output directory.
-The third column `nrun` is the number of library reaction runs a sample.
-It is useful for a sample with a Cell Ranger analysis using combined raw reads from multiple reactions.
-This file is tab-delimited with three headers `sample`, `cellranger`, and `nrun`.
+This is a sample file (e.g., `samples.txt`) tab-delimited with headers: `sample`, `cellranger`, and/or `nreaction`.
+The `sample` column is the sample ID per sample, and the `cellranger` is its Cell Ranger output directory.
+The third column `nreaction` is the number of reactions in the library preparation, which is useful to infer expected doublets for a sample with a Cell Ranger analysis using combined raw reads from multiple reactions.
+If the `nreaction` column is not specified in the sample file, the default 1 reaction is used for all samples.

 2. dropkick